-This paper describes a real-time software controller for a digital model railroad. primitives of tork, pipe, and signal are used to perform interprocess communicatic executing tasks, (1) a scanning Task, (2) a Scheduler and Collision Avoidance task, Interface (GUI) task.
-The software engineering objective of this real-time system i digital locomotives each running on the same track layout while at the same time also of each train's location and direction.
-The control software continuously monitors redigitally encoded with a chipset that is addressable, therefore measy block wiring unnecessary.
+This paper describes a real-time software controller for a digital model railroad. primitives of tork, pipe, and signal are used to perform interprocess communicatic executing tasks, (1) a Scanning Task, (2) a Scheduler and Collision Avoidance task, Interface (GUI) task.
+The software engineering objective of this real-time system i digital locomotives each running on the same track layout while at the same time also cheduling system to "run" the trains.
+The control software continuously monitors to each train's location and direction, and is constantly performing collision avoid unnecessary.
 Each digital locomotive and digital turnout switch responds to compute address.